Matteas-Eden/roll-for-reaction/README.md

 ## Contributors

-Thanks goes to these wonderful people who helped in making this project a success:
+Thanks goes to all of these wonderful people who helped in making this project a success.
+For more information on the types of contributions, [see this page](../../wiki/Contributions).
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->